HIGINBOTHAM VERSUS PARLIAMENT

 Tenders were therefore called for the newly authorised lines on both the 5’3” and 3’6” gauges, and while prospective contractors prepared their estimates, the government set out to prove that there was trustworthy engineering opinion in favour of the narrow gauge.
 Hugh Childers, the new Agent General in London, was asked to seek out the opinions of the ‘most valued engineers’ who were ‘competent by experience (and) freed from strong prejudices, to advise in the matter’.
 For his part, Thomas Higinbotham was at pains to ensure the accuracy of information given to these unprejudiced engineers.
 He wanted them provided with the same detailed surveys of the authorised lines that were used for the preparation of tenders.
 These were not ready until February 1872.
 Earlier, Longmore had written to the Agent General outlining the case for and against narrow gauge that had been debated in Parliament.
 The Engineer-in-Chief was also concerned to qualify two points about the Victorian Railways that may have helped the broad gauge case.
 One was to specify the bulky nature of Victorian traffic, lest it be inferred that a large part of the traffic would be minerals; the small narrow gauge wagons being better suited to mineral traffic than livestock, wool and the like.
 The other was to correct the ‘…omission of all reference to the site of railway workshops…’, which of course were in broad gauge territory, and not easily accessible for narrow gauge rolling stock without special transporter trucks.
 Longmore ignored the Engineer-in-Chief’s request.
 He needed pro narrow gauge reports quickly, and was not going to be delayed.
 He had asked Childers to obtain the information ‘with the utmost possible expedition’, for it was ‘proposed that Parliament should re-assemble in April next…’ The Agent General dutifully proceeded to whip up another snowstorm of reports.
 They must have brought cold comfort to the radicals, especially Francis Longmore.
 Reports from Russia and Canada were delayed, and of the remainder, only that of Mr Carl Pihl, Engineer-in-Chief of the Norwegian Railways, was strongly supportive of narrow gauge.
 Pihl asserted as his firm conviction that 3’6” gauge was ‘not only sufficient to satisfy a fully developed colonial traffic, but also peculiarly adapted for the requirements of the very smallest traffic deserving railway accommodation.’
 He added that ‘inconvenience from break of gauge by the plan proposed will be of no material importance compared to the advantages accruing from the greater and more rapid extension of the railway network, which the new and cheaper system is capable of producing.’
 Pihl was the father of the 3’6” gauge, and supported his views with an impressive array of statistics.
 But for the daunting distance between Oslo and Melbourne, the outcome of the debates may well have been different.
 He was head of the largest narrow gauge railway system in the world, the first section being opened in 1862, three years before Queensland’s first railway.
 Pihl was a tireless and ethical advocate, and had convinced the Canadians to build the Toronto and Nipissing Railway to his gauge.
 It had opened a month before Longmore introduced his Railway Construction Bill, but throughout the debates the Victorian colonists were unaware of what their cousins in Ontario had achieved.

 The impartial engineers chosen by Childers in Britain were Mr T. E. Harrison, Engineer-in-Chief of the North Eastern Railway, and a Vice President of the Institution of Civil Engineers; together with Captain H. W. Tyler, of the Railway Department of the Board of Trade.
 Harrison gave his unqualified support to the Victorian Engineer-in-Chief, writing that ‘the evils of the break of gauge have been given in the evidence of Mr Higinbotham and I do not consider them exaggerated’.
 Tyler tried to be impartial, but succeeded only in confusing the issue.
 He bemoaned the lack of uniform gauge in Australia, but recommended Victoria adopt no less than three gauges.
-On one hand he pointed out how the 5’6” gauge Canadian Great Western Railway (GWR) of 1,377 miles length, had been forced to convert its network to 4’8½” gauge to facilitate the interchange of traffic with adjoining lines in the U.S.A.
+On one hand he pointed out how the 5’6” gauge Great Western Railway of Canada (GWRC) had been forced to convert its 1,377 mile network to 4’8½” gauge to facilitate the interchange of traffic with adjoining lines in the U.S.A.
 On the other he pointed to the break of gauge situation at Toronto, the only place in the world one could see three gauges together: 5’6”, 4’8½” and 3’6”.
 Tyler had seen this mess himself, but claimed the complication and inconvenience was inconsiderable, and ‘that breaks of gauge, which had been so seriously felt in England, were quite justified in many cases in which a new country had to be opened out, and little money could be found for making a railway.’
 He recommended the North Eastern line in Victoria be converted to 4’8½” gauge, to become uniform with the N.S.W. railways.
 The 5’3” gauge should be retained in the west of the colony, to retain uniformity with South Australia.
 He proposed the adoption of 3’6” gauge for railways for Gippsland, with Melbourne becoming a second Toronto.
 This last thought must have disturbed him, so he concluded that it would be a disadvantage to have three gauges in Victoria!
 It is indicative of British blindness to the successful American solution to cheap railroad construction and operation that an experienced engineer like Tyler could stare at it and yet not understand the significance of what he was seeing.

 Tyler’s report was nevertheless prophetic in respect of change of gauge devices.
-He explained how the Canadian GWR had initially been unwilling to bear the expense of gauge conversion, and had introduced adjustable gauge cars, where the wheels were moved on their axles to suit the required gauge.
-The Canadian GWR used 1,000 such cars, but due to reasons Tyler left unstated (they caused train wrecks), the GWR had adopted a different system.
+He explained how the GWRC had initially been unwilling to bear the expense of gauge conversion, and had introduced adjustable gauge cars, where the wheels were moved on their axles to suit the required gauge.
+The GWRC used 1,000 such cars, but due to reasons Tyler left unstated (they caused train wrecks), the GWRC had adopted a different system.
 At Buffalo, where cars were exchanged with the 6’0” gauge Erie Railroad Company, the bodies of the vehicles were lifted off their bogies, which were replaced with bogies of the other gauge.
 This was a comparatively simple operation in North America, where all the rolling stock was constructed on the bogie principle, but ninety years were to pass before bogie exchange was adopted in Australia.

 For railway systems using conventional fixed axle rolling stock on the British pattern, no feasible means of adjusting the gauge of rolling stock has ever been found.